 “Acting is an emergency, and in an emergency you do whatever works.
 What you do in a fire drill may bear no resemblance to what you do in an actual fire, but your chances of survival are greatly improved by a past enactment of the drills.” – Deb Margolin

-Award-winning multimedia theatre-makers Breach have previously explored using performance to re-enact the past – from a 1985 clash between riot police and New Age travelers in The Beanfield, to a 1960s experiment into teaching dolphins English in Tank.
-The company return to HOME in June with The Drill, taking a theatrical look at safety drills and emergency response training – rehearsals for the future, if you will.
+Award-winning multimedia theatre-makers Breach have previously explored re-enacting the past – from a 1985 clash between riot police and New Age travellers in The Beanfield, to a 1960s experiment into teaching dolphins English in Tank.
+In this ambitious new show, the company investigates rehearsing for the future – through safety drills and emergency response training.

 The Drill is co-commissioned by Battersea Arts Centre, The Bike Shed Theatre, Birmingham Repertory Theatre, New Diorama Theatre and HOME, and supported by Arts Council England.